bordeltabernacle/bordeltabernacle-hugo/content/go/aligning-text-in-go-with-tabwriter.md

 short and less obvious like `wlp1s0`, the wireless interface on my Ubuntu laptop.
-So I had to consider this variance in length, and did so by just counting the longest interface names I encountered and setting the width to that, which didn't take into interfaces I hadn't or wouldn't encounter.
+So I had to consider this variance in length, and did so by just counting the longest interface names I encountered and setting the width to that, which didn't take into account interfaces I hadn't, or wouldn't, encounter.
 I know, I know, this is awful design/code, and did lead to [issues](https://github.com/robphoenix/trawl/commit/99d61aceb9db64098db3e6ce254dcce0257bcfcb).
 Anyway, it looked something like this;